Issue Overview

 - As of February 2023, grocery prices rose 10.6% year-over-year, more than double the overall inflation rate.

-- A Grocery Code of Conduct promotes predictability, transparency, and fair dealing as ingredients and products make their way from suppliers to stores to Canadians’ homes.
+- A Canada Grocery Code promotes predictability, transparency, and fair dealing as ingredients and products make their way from suppliers to stores to Canadians’ homes.

 - Grocery Codes of Conduct in other regions, such as the UK and Australia, have led to better dealing between suppliers and retailers, and have increased growth throughout their food supply chains.